 33.60%

-However, only 7.04% of authors in writers in US are of Hispanic & Latine origin, meaning that the average US citizen of this origin in less than 2x less likely to be a writer compared to the average US citizen.
+However, only 7.04% of authors in writers in US are of Hispanic & Latino origin, meaning that the average US citizen of this origin in less than 2x less likely to be a writer compared to the average US citizen.

 Since 2014, the share of Hispanic people in the US workforce has increased by 11.36%, while the share of Hispanic writers and authors among all US writers has increased by 33.60%.